batiste/sprite.js/doc/source/index.rst

 .. js:class:: sjs.Scene(options)

+    Create a new Scene.

+Options details:

+.. js:attribute:: Scene.options.parent

+    Dom parent of the scene.
+The default is document.body.

+.. js:attribute:: Scene.options.w

-    :param number w: width of the scene.
+    Width of the scene.

+.. js:attribute:: Scene.options.h

-    :param number h: height of the scene.
+    Height of the scene.

 The list of the different methods available on the Scene object: